smarketer-de/languagetool-docker-compose/README.md

 - `EB_APPLICATION_NAME` (Application name in AWS Elastic Beanstalk)
 - `EB_ENV_NAME` (Environment name in AWS Elastic Beanstalk)

+It should be enough for your AWS user to have the policies AWSElasticBeanstalkWebTier and AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy attached to be able to deploy your project.

 ## Usage

 After deploying, the LanguageTool server is accessible at `http://example.com/v2/check`.
 For more information on using the API, see [the LanguageTool API documentation](https://languagetool.org/http-api/#!/default/post_check).